1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 There are *two* z-offsets you need to set:

-- the probe's z-offset and
+- the probe's z-offset (distance of the probe to the PEI plate) and
-- the z-offset in relation to the z-endstop, which is the z-offset you already know from setting at the the stock firmware and which comes into account when printing the initial layer.
+- the z-offset in relation to the z-endstop, which is the z-offset you already know from setting at the the stock firmware and **which comes into account when printing the initial layer**.

 For doing so, you have to execute two different commands while you're proceeding the [configuration checks](https://www.klipper3d.org/Config_checks.html):